 We will do security patch management on your CMS and maintain the highest possible standards in getting your site secure from hackers by updating your system and any plugins you may have installed.

 Make design changes

 Web content management systems allow for the changing of the overall design using stylesheets and graphics.
 There are also thousands of themes that can be installed which will change the look of the site completely.
-I can customise any theme to fit the look you want for your webpages.
-If you have a particular theme in mind that you want installed, I can do the installation and setup for you.
+We can customise any theme to fit the look you want for your webpages.
+If you have a particular theme in mind that you want installed, we can install and set this up for you.